Visits and Consultations

 - Stages of the Writing Process: Reading Difficult Material; Mindfulness & Writer's Block; Generating & Organizing Ideas; Revising Your Writing; Structure & Flow in Your Writing; Editing & Proofreading

-To request an in-class presentation and/or workshop, please complete this Qualtrics form.
+To request a workshop or presentation, please complete this Qualtrics form.

 University Writing is available to help faculty as they plan their courses or curricula.
 One-on-one or small group consultations are open to faculty members interested in refining existing writing assignments, supporting writing through activities such as peer review and reflective writing, streamlining strategies for student feedback, developing writing assessment tools, or developing assignments and activities related to ePortfolios.
 We're happy to speak with you about writing instruction in your courses!